yix07/YX-Finance-Tracker/README.md

 - **Account and Date Filters**: Refine data views by filtering transactions based on accounts and dates.
 - **Detailed Transactions Table**: Manage transactions with advanced search, bulk delete, and CSV import functionalities.
 - **Customizable Forms**: Easily add and manage financial data through intuitive forms and toggle options.
-- **API Integration**: Secure API endpoints created with Hono.js, leveraging Tanstack React Query for state management.
+- **API Integration**: Secure API endpoints created with Hono.js, leveraging Tanstack Query for state management.
 - **User Management**: Secure authentication with Clerk and user settings customization.
 - **Scalable Backend**: Built with Next.js 14 and powered by PostgreSQL using Drizzle ORM on Neon.
 - **Modern Frontend Design**: Styled with TailwindCSS and Shadcn UI for a responsive and clean user interface.